Walking Tour

 c.
 1908

-The fire of 1905 reduced Fort Frances’s business district along Front Street to cinders, but the people of the town were undeterred.
+The fire of 1905 reduced Front Street's business district to cinders, but the people of the town were undeterred.
 Reconstruction began immediately, and as we can see from this photo, much of it was occurring on Scott Street where the land was cheaper.
 The first more permanent brick buildings are going up, and the water tower in the distance indicates the establishment of a modern waterworks.

 * * *

-"With a future before us, and the certainty that Fort Frances will be the greatest flour milling and manufactuing centre of the great Canadian northwest, we have no hesitation in extending a cordial invitation to all who are looking for investments, or a filed for manufacturing, or a place in which to spend the balance of their days, to come and see us."1
+"With a future before us, and the certainty that Fort Frances will be the greatest flour milling and manufacturing centre of the great Canadian northwest, we have no hesitation in extending a cordial invitation to all who are looking for investments, or a field for manufacturing, or a place in which to spend the balance of their days, to come and see us."1

 8. "Stick 'em up!"